NickFury001/Lighthouse/README.md

 * `GET /status` – Returns current status and known slaves
 * `POST /reset` – Stops main code and resets status
 * `POST /stop` – Gracefully stops the main code
+* `POST /update` – Calls the registered update callback with the JSON body of the request

 ## 🛠️ Notes